I'm Honey!

 Forgiveness is not excusing or condoning the actions of your family, spouse, or dearest friends.
 Rather it is about finding inner peace, and a solution that will release your pain and allow you to live a productive life.

 The art of forgiveness is attainable.
+Both Eastern and Western philosophies offer valuable insights into forgiveness and emotional healing.
 Honest communication is the key to reconciliation.
+Effective communication can be led by empathy and understanding, helping to resolve conflicts and restore trust.
 Two-to-tango is the best solution with honest dialogue (learn how to have a heart-to-heart with moxie, here).
 If you want to release yourself from the shackles of anger, you may want to forgo the relationship but end it on good terms.

 ‘Delete’ What Doesn’t Make You Happy, Find New Beginnings